Ranked: The 20 Best Pinball Machines of the 2000s

 Everyone’s favorite archeology professor made his pinball debut in 1993 when Williams released Indiana Jones: The Pinball Adventure to great praise, and 15 years later, Stern released their own Indiana Jones pinball machine

-Did Stern’s live up to Williams’s?
+Did Stern’s take on the game live up to Williams’?
 Unfortunately, the consensus is no, it did not, though some players find both machines to have their own merits.
 It’s hard not to love anything Dr. Jones-related, and this game offers thematic multiballs that come from the Ark (from the titular Lost Ark) and the Crusade (from the titular Last Crusade), as well as a Temple of Doom scoop.
 The John Borg-designed game grows on players, not to mention it looks great.
 Lots of shot variety and objectives in the lower playfield keep the replay factor high, and overall it’s an easy game to understand and play.
 It’s perfect for kids and casual players.

 High Roller Casino (2001)